The Authority Marketing Playbook

 YUV Headings Outline

-We interview each client’s 5 best customers, based on the YUV interview.
-We then create a specific profile for each ideal customer.
-This includes the biggest problems they’re experiencing (or experienced before working with our client), their social media habits, where they look for advice, their interests, age, and any questions that they’ve always wanted to ask our client but never have.
+Based on the interviews, create a specific profile for each ideal customer that includes the biggest problems they’re experiencing (or experienced before working with you), their social media habits, where they look for advice, their interests, age, and any other questions you’ve always wanted to ask you but never have.

 1. Tell me a bit about your job.